 If the surge suppressors you have in your home right now have been in use through even one lightning-filled summer, they are probably doing little more than giving you a false sense of security.
 Replacing defective surge suppressors when they need it can result in a major recurring expense.

-A quality whole house surge suppressor only needs to be installed once since the MOVs can be replaced when they go bad, resulting in a significant savings over the long term.
+A quality whole house surge suppressor could only need to be installed once since the MOVs in some devices can be replaced when they go bad, resulting in a significant savings over the long term.

-And since your entire house will be protected, you won’t have to worry about having to repair or replace your major appliances due to damage from a lightning strike or strong power surge.
+And since your entire house will be protected, your chances of having to repair or replace your major appliances due to damage from a lightning strike or strong power surge will be greatly reduced.

 Sure, it could happen, but statistics show that homes that are protected by a whole house surge suppressor rarely sustain damage to those items during electrical storms or major power surges.